Human Transport system, Structure of human circulatory system (heart, blood vessels & blood)

 Animals obtain their requirements of energy in the form of food, after its digestion, the soluble food substances are absorbed, but still remains the problem of their transport and distribution to the various tissues laying far away from the surface of absorption.

-In small animals ( Protozoa and Hydra ): Both gases & food substances are transported by diffusion, In bigger and more complicated animals: Diffusion is not sufficient for the transportation of food & oxygen to the various tissues, Therefore, the presence of a specialized transport system is essential in these animals.
+In small animals ( Protozoa and Hydra ): Both gases & food substances are transported by diffusion, In bigger and more complicated animals: Diffusion is not sufficient for the transportation of food and oxygen to the various tissues, Therefore, the presence of a specialized transport system is essential in these animals.

 Transport in human